-- 1. Press the door position query button. - The LED is illuminated orange for 5 seconds. - 2.
-Within this period of time, press the hand transmitter button of the door system whose position you want to query. - The LED slowly flashes in orange for 5 seconds. - 3.
+- 1. Press the door position query button. - The LED is illuminated orange for 5 seconds. - Within this period of time, press the hand transmitter button of the door system whose position you want to query. - The LED slowly flashes in orange for up to 5 seconds. - 3.
 Depending on the position of the door, the respective feedback will be sent. - a.
-The LED flashes rapidly in orange for 4 seconds. - The operator is out of reach. - b.
+The LED flashes rapidly 4 times in orange. - The operator is out of reach. - b.
 The LED flashes rapidly in green for 3 seconds. - Position: Door is closed - c.
 The LED flashes slowly 3 times in red. - Position: Door is not closed.